 Another determining factor is the type of backsplash you will be doing.
 We knew we wanted a full height quartz backsplash and wanted it to be the same width as the finished hood, and wanted it to be a few inches wider than our range.

-So the width of our hood framing ended up being 51 1/2″ and the depth was 23″.
+So the width of our hood framing ended up being 51 1/2″, and the depth was 23″.
 The height of the hood is determined by the height of your ceiling and the recommended distance from the bottom of the hood to the top of the range.
-Our ceiling height is 10′ and the recommended distance is between 30″ and 36″.
+Our ceiling height is 10′ and the recommended hood height is between 30″ and 36″.
 This gave us a height of 49″.

 Step 2: Frame the Range Hood

 There are two approaches you can take when framing your hood.
 You can put it all together and then mount it to the wall and ceiling.
 Or you can frame it in place on the wall.

 Since I was working alone and didn’t have anyone to help me lift it into place, I decided to frame it in place.

 I started with the bottom and top frames.
 I used 1×6 pieces of pine for the bottom and 1×4 pine for the top.

 I glued and nailed them in place with a finish nailer.
 I added screws later to the framing where needed for added strength.

 Next, I added vertical pieces of 1×4 to the sides to connect the top and bottom.
 I nailed and glued these into place as shown in the illustration above.